UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * Simulation experiments: Varying the number of supervised autonomous systems in the most suitable scenario, which was previously examined in step 2.
 * Statistical analysis of the results.

 Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
-Therefore we use virtual simulation instead of robotic in the context of our experiments.
+Therefore we use virtual simulation instead of robotics for our experiments.

 ## References